metadata toggle

 Contraindications

-The product must not be administered by the intravenous route.
+Do not administer by the intravenous route.

 Special warnings for each target species